oj-sec/fishfactory/README.md

 If you intend to use Elasticsearch, generate a configuration file using the interactive prompt via `python3 fishfactory.py -c`.
 You will need to specify your Elasticsearch API key and instance (including index endpoint) URI.
 The configuration file can also be used to specify a custom location for the Fishfactory API and provide your Shodan API key.
 Both features are included in the interactive prompt.

 Fishfactory will write file-based outputs to the `./kits`, `./credstores` and `./images` directories on the host via shared volumes.
 Note that these files will be owned by root as per normal docker behavior.

+# Alerting

+The `alerter.py` script can be used to emit alerts to a webhook receiver.
+Emitting alerts works by  querying your Elastic index for victim email addresses matching a query (e.g. a domain or TLD of interest) on a specified periodic cadence.
+Alerting requires that you are logging records to Elasticsearch via a validly configured `config.ini` file.

+The `alerter.py` script should be set to run via a cron job or similar scheduled execution.
+The config file generation flag (`-c`) can be used to prepare a configuration file for alerting.
+Current alerting options are:

+- Microsoft Teams webhook alert via adaptive card (`"alertTargetType": "ms-teams-webhook"`)

 # Planned features